ASCII-Mentorships/Agent-Based-Modeling/README.md

 ## Project Idea
 Come up with your own real world problem or choose one of the ideas listed below to develop a simulation for the same.
-Some sample projects will also be available when you download Netlogo.
+Some sample projects will also be available when you download NetLogo.

 [Ideas for Simulation Project](https://ccl.northwestern.edu/courses/mam2005/Ideas_for_models.htm)